 Join the movement

-But we need your help!
-With your support, we are confident that we can break down barriers, challenge existing stigmas, and pave the way for comprehensive change in how the aviation industry addresses pilot mental health.
+Pilots and the flying public deserve better - and we need your help!
+With your support, we can break down barriers, challenge stigmas, and change how the aviation industry treats pilot mental health for future generations.